codaxy/cxjs-home-expenses-app-tutorial/tutorial/layout.md

 </cx>
 ```

-If we examine the Cx element that is exported in this file, we can see there is a `h2` header with `putInto` attribute, and another `FlexCol` element that hold the rest of the content.
+If we examine the Cx element that is exported in this file, we can see there is a `h2` header with `putInto` attribute, and another `FlexCol` element that holds the rest of the content.

 The value of the `putInto` attribute actually represents the `name` of the `ContentPlaceholder`, or the insertion point for our `h2` elements.
 This means, the `h2` elements will get inserted into the `<ContentPlaceholder name='header' />` element, which is inside the `header` element in our layout.

-The `FlexCol` element, that has no `putInto` attribute, will be inserted into the nameless `ContentPlaceholder` inside the `main` element in our layout.
-This is because the `ContentPlaceholder` widget is named `main`, if not specified otherwise, and all the content without the `putInto` attribute is placed inside it.
+The `FlexCol` element, that has no `putInto` attribute, will be inserted into the `ContentPlaceholder` inside the `main` element in our layout.
+This is because the nameless `ContentPlaceholder` is used as the default insertion point for all of the content without the `putInto` attribute.

 ## Main application Routes